NethermindEth/sedge/README.md

 ## 🔥 What can you do with sedge today?

 - Select an execution, consensus and validator node (manually or automatically) and generate a `docker-compose` script with production-tested configurations to run the setup you want.
-- Generate the keystore folder using the [staking-deposit-cli](https://github.com/ethereum/staking-deposit-cli) tool with `sedge keys`
 - Don't remember `docker-compose` commands or flags for your setup?
 Check docker logs of the running services with `sedge logs`, and shut them down with `sedge down`
+- Generate the keystore folder using the [staking-deposit-cli](https://github.com/ethereum/staking-deposit-cli) tool with `sedge keys`

+> **Disclaimer:** Users acknowledge that staking-deposit-cli is an external tool, which means that Nethermind exercises no control over its functioning and does not accept any liability for any issues that may arise from the use of the tool.

-> The setup is currently designed to start all three nodes required to run a validator (execution, consensus and validator node).
+The setup is currently designed to start all three nodes required to run a validator (execution, consensus and validator node).
 Soon Sedge will let you directly connect to a public or remote node.
 The execution and consensus nodes will be executed first, and the validator node will be executed automatically after those nodes are synced, giving you time to prepare the keystore file and make the deposit for your staked ether.

 If you are familiar with `docker`, `docker compose`, and the validator setup, then you can use Sedge to generate a base docker-compose script with the recommended settings, stop Sedge instead of letting it execute the script, and then edit the script as much as you want.
 Is a lot more easier than doing everything from scratch!

-> Although Sedge supports several clients, is still on beta.
+> Although Sedge supports several clients, **is still on beta**.
 Some settings may not work because -at least on the testnets- the clients are constantly evolving.
 Please let us know any issues you encounter!

+### **Disclaimer**
+While Sedge assists in installing the validator, it is not designed to register or maintain it.
+The users are solely responsible for ensuring that they monitor and maintain the validator as required, so that they do not incur penalties and/or financial losses.

+Users acknowledge that no warranty is being made of a successful installation.
+Sedge is a tool and ultimately depends on you to use it correctly and following all the best practice guidance, as found in the ReadMe and documentation.

 ## Supported networks and clients